![[Simplifing AI agents with powerful models and ontologies#^agents-inherit-confusion]]

 [[Tiago Forte]] taught a generation of knowledge workers to [[Build a Second Brain|build a second brain]].
-The question every organisation now faces is the one Forte never answered: **how do you build a *shared* one?**
+The question every organisation now faces is the one Forte never answered: **how do you build a *shared* one** - for humans and agents alike?

-The personal-knowledge playbook does not survive contact with a multi-person system. [[CODE method|Capture, organise, distill, express]] - the four moves that work for one person - collapse the moment [[Ownership|ownership]] is shared and nobody is on the hook.
+The personal-knowledge playbook does not survive contact with a multi-consumer system. [[CODE method|Capture, organise, distill, express]] - the four moves that work for one person - collapse the moment [[Ownership|ownership]] is shared and nobody is on the hook.
+A platform issued without a method or an owner ends the same way: a graveyard of stale entries.

 > This is not a technology problem.
 It predates AI by decades.
 AI just makes the gap expensive.

-## For whom this is designed
+## For whom

-This workshop is for organisations where:
+The workshop addresses organisations where:

-- The organisation knows more than it can find.
-Decisions get made twice.
+- The organisation knows more than it can find. [[Why does clarity in decision-making matter?|Decisions get made twice]].

 - Standards live in people's heads as [[Tacit knowledge|tacit knowledge]] and leave with them.